 On March 1, something unthinkable will happen: For the first time in four years, I won’t have top-tier Hyatt elite status….and I’m totally fine with it.
-If I’m being perfectly honest, being a Hyatt Diamond member isn’t all its cracked up to be.
+If I’m being perfectly honest, being a Hyatt Diamond member isn’t all it’s cracked up to be.
 I almost never get upgraded (to a room with a decent view, let alone a suite) and I’m finding club lounge access less valuable in cities where I would rather dine out than feast on the same generic appetizer spread.

 Plus, I still have three suite upgrade awards that will likely expire.
 Earning top-tier Hyatt status doesn’t make much sense since I haven’t even been making use of the benefits.

 I’ve discussed the trouble with following the herd in this hobby, which is really important when you’re considering whether to re-qualify for top-tier Hyatt elite status.
-If you’re like me and are around 15+ stays short of earning Hyatt Diamond status (i.e World of Hyatt Globalist) and only occasionally make use of benefits like club lounge access and suite upgrades, there are other ways to get these benefits: Mainly by putting any funds you would have spent on mattress runs towards paying for these perks.
+If you’re like me and are around 15+ stays short of earning Hyatt Diamond status (i.e World of Hyatt Globalist) and only occasionally use benefits like club lounge access and suite upgrades, there are other ways to get these benefits: Mainly by putting any funds you would have spent on mattress runs towards paying for these perks.

 Here are your alternatives if you’re trying to retain top-tier elite benefits without Hyatt Globalist status: